-Before upgrading your tech, it is important to consider the cost of the new tech, coupled with the time/expense involved with training employees.
+Before upgrading your technology, it is important to consider the cost of the new tech, coupled with the time/expense involved with training employees.
 It is also essential that you ensure your new technology will fit in seamlessly with the current hardware/software you use within your business.

 Small businesses will often buy their technology brand new for a higher upfront cost as they want a reliable machine with a longer life.
 A longer life isn’t always guaranteed; however, it is likely that new technology will increase productivity due to the efficiency of the system.
 Buying new tech can also open doors to new processes and software that you maybe couldn’t use with an older machine.

 Another benefit of buying new is that there are often better tax deductions involved with new technology than with refurbished.

 It is important to remember that refurbished does not necessarily mean used; however, it is worth considering the history of the equipment.

 An item is classed as refurbished even if only the packaging has been opened.
 For example, you buy a product from a manufacturer, when it arrives you open the box and realise it is not the correct item; this item will then be returned and now has to be sold as refurbished even though it is essentially a brand new product.
 Store display models also count as refurbished, regardless of how little they may have been used.
 When a machine gets refurbished, all damage is assessed, and the company decides which parts needs to be replaced.
 All the remaining components will be tested to ensure they work.
 A properly refurbished item should work and look like new.
 There should be no obvious signs of damage.

-It is always important to make sure the refurbished tech that you are buying comes with a lengthy warranty; a warranty of 12 months or more shows that the company prides themselves on the quality of their refurbishments and so will usually go out of their way to fix any issues you may have with your purchase.
+It is always important to make sure the refurbished technology that you are buying comes with a lengthy warranty; a warranty of 12 months or more shows that the company prides themselves on the quality of their refurbishments and so will usually go out of their way to fix any issues you may have with your purchase.